Learn essential communication tips for nannies in Arizona to build trust and strengthen relationships with your nanny families.

 • Body language secrets that help children feel heard and understood

-• Communication strategies that work for families
+• Clear messaging strategies for families

 • When and how to have difficult conversations with parents

-Here are five communication strategies that actually work:
+Here are 5 communication strategies that work:

 1. Actually Listen (Not Just Wait for Your Turn to Talk)

-Of course, when emotions do escalate into full meltdowns, having proven techniques for calming child tantrums in your toolkit becomes essential.
+Of course, when emotions do escalate into full meltdowns, having techniques for calming child tantrums in your toolkit becomes essential.

 2. Ask Questions Right Away (Before Parents Drive Off)

-When parents are rattling off instructions while grabbing keys and coffee, don’t just nod along hoping everything was caught.
-Trust the expertsโ€”it likely wasn’t.
+When parents are rattling off instructions while grabbing keys and coffee, don’t just nod along hoping everything was caught; it likely wasn’t.
+Take a moment to discuss any concerns or details about the family’s routine to ensure you fully understand and can adapt to their daily life.

-Real Parent Feedback: “She was thorough in asking questions about my daughter’s schedule, routines, likes/dislikes, etc. She was a good communicator.
+“She was thorough in asking questions about my daughter’s schedule, routines, likes/dislikes, etc. She was a good communicator.
 She exercised decision making skills when necessary.” – Arizona Parent

 Plus, kids notice when nannies ask good questions.
 It shows them that getting clarity isn’t embarrassing, it’s smart.
+Make sure you have access to all necessary information or permissions to do your job effectively.

 3. Have Real Conversations About Real Problems

-If meeting in person isn’t possible, pick up the phone.
-A caregiver’s voice carries warmth that texts can’t.
+If in person isn’t possible, pick up the phone.
+A nannyโ€™s voice carries warmth that texts can’t, allowing more honest conversations and better relationships.

 4. Mind Your Body Language (Kids Notice Everything)

-• ๐Ÿ‘€Look at them when they talk – not over their shoulder at the TV
+• Look at them when they talk – not over their shoulder at the TV

-• ๐Ÿ™…โ€โ™€๏ธKeep arms uncrossed – crossed arms scream “I’m judging you”
+• Keep arms uncrossed – nothing says “I’m judging you” quite like crossed arms

-• ๐Ÿช‘Get on their level – literally sit or squat down for important conversations
+• Get on their level – literally sit or squat down for important conversations

 5. Follow Through with Actions (Not Just Words)